-You can turn chat notifications off and on by using a screen reader in Skype for Business in Outlook on the Web.
+You can turn chat notifications off and on by using Narrator, the built-in Windows screen reader, in Skype for Business in Outlook on the web.
 This is handy when you’re busy and don’t want to get alerts when you receive instant message requests.

 Chat notifications are turned on by default.
 The steps below work to turn the alerts off, and also to turn them back on.

 Open Outlook on the web in your browser and, if necessary, sign in.